Fire and rescue services

 Don't travel within 5km of the border with Syria, including:

-If you notice a security operation is underway, leave the area straight away.
+If you notice a security operation is underway, leave the area straight away if safe to do so.

 Extremists have increased attacks in the lead-up to and on days of national and religious significance.